2 minute read

 Devices:

-With drinking water shortages looming even in water-rich countries like the Netherlands, and climate change bringing longer dry spells and more intense rainfalls, the need for sustainable water systems is urgent.
-In an average Dutch home, only 3% of daily water use is for actual consumption—yet all of it is treated as wastewater.
-A new approach was needed to dramatically reduce both drinking water demand and wastewater output.
+With drinking water shortages looming, even in water-rich countries like the Netherlands, and climate change bringing longer dry spells and heavier rains, the need for smart water solutions is urgent.
+Mark and Elvira Rotteveel wanted a better way to dramatically reduce both drinking water demand and wastewater output in their home.

 When we started build our new house in 2023, our goal was to save as much as drinking water as possible.
 We combined a rainwater storage and purifying system with a Hydraloop H300.
 Because of the Hydraloop, it’s possible to use the rainwater 2 times and safe as much as drinking water as possible (more than 90%!).